-Using self-reflection and team planning, teachers are able to reach out for help from peers or from the administration team.
-The Director of Instructional Technology, along with our Instructional Support Team (team leads, administration, student services coordinator, intervention specialists) will provide support as teachers request it.
+Using self-reflection and team planning, teachers will be able to reach out for help from peers or from the administration team.
+IT Manager along with our Instructional Support Team (team leads, administration, student services coordinator, intervention specialists) will provide support as teachers request it.